jerichodinozo/resume/README.md

 Click "create repository" at the bottom of the page to finish up the setup of your first GitHub repository.

 #### 2.4.
 Copy the  GitHub Repository link
-The GitHub repository link is found here.
-Copy that link.
+Copy the repository link link.

 #### 2.5.
 Go to terminal
 Go back to terminal for the next step.